-Julie Payette says being Governor-General a chance to serve Canada ‘on Earth’
+Julie Payette says being governor-general a chance to serve Canada ‘on Earth’

-Canada’s next Governor-General, Julie Payette, said there will be many similarities between her role as the Queen’s representative in Canada and her time as an astronaut in the Canadian space program.
+Canada’s next governor-general, Julie Payette, said there will be many similarities between her role as the Queen’s representative in Canada and her time as an astronaut in the Canadian space program.

-“I must express my appreciation to her Majesty the Queen and the Prime Minister for the confidence they have shown in me, but more importantly for the amazing chance – a second chance – to serve Canada again,” she said alongside Prime Minister Justin Trudeau, who has recommended her appointment as Canada’s 29th Governor-General to the Queen.
+“I must express my appreciation to her Majesty the Queen and the Prime Minister for the confidence they have shown in me, but more importantly for the amazing chance – a second chance – to serve Canada again,” she said alongside Prime Minister Justin Trudeau, who has recommended her appointment as Canada’s 29th governor-general to the Queen.

 “I have done so for years as an astronaut in outer space, and now I have a chance to do so again, but this time on earth,” she said.